camtbell/repdevomoisture/README.md

-This is the information file (README) for the data and code used in the paper "A meta-analysis of the effects of moisture during development on oviparous reptile phenotype" that is provided in this OSF repository.
+This is the information file (README) for the data and code used in the paper "The effect of moisture during development on phenotypes of egg-laying reptiles: A systematic review and meta-analysis" that is provided in this OSF repository.
 This paper was published in TBD (DOI).
 The following explains each file organized into a series of folders:

 1_Overall Database
 -------------------